Slow cookers are progressively gaining popularity again over 50 years after hitting the stores in the 1950s.

 There are others still that are made from non-stick material.
 Some of these inserts can be placed on a cooktop, in the oven, microwave, and freezer.

-Also, take look at the insert itself and make sure there is some type of handles or lip built in to lift it safely out of the casing.
+Also, take a look at the insert itself and make sure there is some type of handle or lip built in to lift it safely out of the casing.